Quicklist: Types of Sanders for Wood

 - Handheld belt sanders are usually light averaging from 2lbs – 8lbs

 - You can use and take it anywhere there’s a power outlet.

 - Can easily be stored because of its small size.

 - It can only be used for small-frame wood and is not ideal for big projects.

 - If used frequently, the belt should be regularly changed too for a clean finish.
 This makes it a bit expensive since sander belts cost a lot, especially the more powerful zirconia belt.

 - Not as stable as the stationary belt sander, this tends to be shaky especially if the person using is not much skilled.

 Pros and Cons of Stationary Belt Sanders

-- It is sturdier compared to the handheld belt sanders, which tends to be shaky due to the vibration, because of its weight and robust built.
+- It is sturdier compared to the handheld belt sanders, which tend to be shaky due to the vibration, because of its weight and robust build.

 - Expect more power as its motor is twice the size of an ordinary handheld belt sander.